How to use CBD for your furry friend

 CBD for pets can come as edible pet-formulated treats or in tincture form like resolveCBD, which you can measure out and add to your pooch’s dinner.
 We prefer the latter, as this gives you complete control on dosage, down to the drop.

 When it comes to dosing, things can get slightly complicated, as CBD is a biphasic compound.
 This means that its effects vary greatly from a low dosage to a high dosage.
 For example, at a low dose, CBD can increase mental alertness, however, too high a dose and it can have the opposite effect, leading to drowsiness.
 The good thing is that CBD is non-toxic, so even a bit of an overdose just means an extra nap for you during the day to reset, and the same goes for your pet.

-If you do decide try CBD for your pet, be sure to follow these guidelines:
+If you decide to try CBD for your pet, be sure to follow these guidelines:

 - Consult with your veterinarian first, to ensure that it will not affect any current health conditions or medications.

-- Start off with 1 mL of CBD oil per every 10 lb of your pet’s weight, once a day for a couple of weeks, staying with them for a few hours to monitor their behaviour.
+- Start low and go slow.
+As a general rule of thumb, it is recommended to start with 0.2mg of CBD for every 1 lb of your pet’s weight, once a day for a couple of weeks, staying with them for a few hours to monitor their behaviour.
 If they appear to be drowsier than usual or have a large appetite, the dose is likely too high.
 If they appear normal, that’s great!